johnhaup/react-native-lazy-scrollview/README.md

 ## Motivation

 To provide an easy way to trigger logic when a child (or nested child) of a `ScrollView` passes a threshold scroll value.
+This is useful when you have a screen with dynamic content that you don't want to unmount when it scrolls offscreen, but also would like to lazy load.
+Also provides ability to trigger additional logic when a percentage of your component is visible in the `ScrollView`.

 <img alt="demo" src="./__tests__/demo.gif" width=300 height=649/>

+#### ⚠️ Limitations

+Currently only supports vertical ScrollView.

 ## Installation